Artisan Heritage

 Hand-dyed in Vietnam — the artisans behind every scarf

 Every Silk & Bears piece is made by hand, in Vietnam, by silk artisans whose families have worked with mulberry silk for generations.
-No machines.
-No fast fashion.
-Just slow, deliberate craft, passed from mother to daughter.
+No machines doing the work that hands should do — just slow, deliberate craft, passed from mother to daughter.

 Two thousand years of mulberry silk

 Vietnam has produced silk for over two thousand years.
-Our artisans live and work in the same Red River Delta and central highland villages their grandmothers did — using techniques their mothers taught them.
+Our artisans live and work in the same Red River Delta villages their grandmothers did — using techniques their mothers taught them.
 The patience is the same.
 The pride is the same.

 Six steps, every piece, by hand